 How to Convert Local Account into Microsoft Account?

 To convert a local account into a Microsoft account in Windows, you can go to Settings > Accounts > Your Info > Your email and accounts, then click on Sign in with a Microsoft account instead.
-Once you enter the Microsoft account credentials, it will convert it into a Microsoft account and enable features such as device sync and Microsofts Store.
-While your account is converted, you will still be able to access it like any account with administrator rights if you had it before converting.
+Once you enter the Microsoft account credentials, it will convert it into a Microsoft account and enable features such as device sync and Microsoft Store.
+While your account is being converted, you will still be able to access it as you did before, retaining your administrator rights if you had them prior to conversion.

 Should you use the local administrator account?

-Some users might want to use a local admin instead of a Microsoft account for reasons such as Privacy, Security, Offline access, and better control of data on the PC.
+Some users may prefer to use a local administrator account instead of a Microsoft account for reasons such as Privacy, Security, Offline access, and better control over data on the PC.
 It is typically useful when you want an offline PC connected to the internet but not with Microsoft services.
-You can use it to test applications, websites, use it as an offline backup server, and so on.
-That said, there are also several benefits to using a Microsoft account, such as accessing your files and settings from any device and using online services like OneDrive and Office 365.
+You can use it to test applications and websites, as an offline backup server, and so on.
+That said, there are several benefits to using a Microsoft account, including accessing your files and settings from any device and utilizing online services like OneDrive and Office 365.